How councils and national parks authorities should deal with abandoned vehicles, find owners, give penalties and dispose

 Work out if a vehicle is abandoned

 Local authorities must work out if vehicles are abandoned.
 This is likely if at least one of the following applies:

-- they have no keeper on the DVLA’s database and are untaxed - check with DVLA as vehicles no longer have to display a tax disc
+- they have no keeper on the DVLA’s database and are untaxed - check vehicle tax online

 - they’re stationary for a significant amount of time